tarsa129/j3d-animation-editor/README.md

 * .bla: cluster all
 * .btp: texture palette all (integer values only)

+can also import .anim and .fbx, both as .bck

 # additional features:
 * tangent type 0 and 1 saving, with automatic linear tangent generation
 * conversion between key and all frame animations, where applicable, and automatic interpolation for all frame animations
 * for .bck files, the ability to change between smooth and linear tangent interpolation
-* ability to import .anim and .fbx files as .bck
+* drag n drop for all supported filetypes

 # run from source code:
 The source code requires PyQt5 and the Autodesk Python FBX SDK to be installed.
 PyQt5 can be installed by